ravikiranvm/CloudResume/README.md

 ## Overview

-The Cloud Resume Project showcases the use of modern cloud technologies to deploy a highly available, scalable, and monitored personal resume website.
+The Cloud Resume [raviki.online](https://raviki.online) showcases the use of AWS services to deploy a highly available, scalable, and monitored personal resume website.
 This project integrates multiple AWS services, Terraform for Infrastructure as Code (IaC), and a CI/CD pipeline to automate workflows.
 Advanced monitoring and alerting systems are implemented using tools like PagerDuty, Slack, and Jira to ensure operational efficiency.

 ## Features